AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/DefaultValue.md

 AttributeTypeType.DefaultValue Property
 =======================================
-AutomationML 2.1 APIGets and sets the DefaultValue element of this Attribute object.
+Gets and sets the DefaultValue element of this Attribute object.
 Use the property [DefaultAttributeValue][1], to get or set the type encoded default value according to the Attribute Data Type.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)